 - Fuel for creative problem-solving and positive action

 The THINKposium is a non-conventional approach to addressing diversity, inspiring action, and facilitating the solution-making process.
-The 2018 THINKposium, Belonging…What a Feeling, highlights areas of critical interest for faculty and staff and provides participants with resources and professional development opportunities related to diversity.
+The 2019 THINKposium, Voice, highlights areas of critical interest for faculty and staff and provides participants with resources and professional development opportunities related to diversity.
 The THINKposium has been organized as an innovative and creative discussion on essential topics in diversity and provides information on the current state of diversity and opportunities for solution-sharing.

 - THINKposium 2017: Exploring Our Stories

 - THINKposium 2016: The Lived Experience of Difference

 - THINKposium 2015: Intersectionality